Botanical Name: Philodendron bipinnatifidum

 Water: Keep soil moist spring through fall.
 Allow surface to dry out between waterings in winter.
 Yellow leaves are caused by overwatering.

-Humidity: This rainforest native prefers humidity.
+Humidity: This rainforest native prefers relative humidity above 40%.
 Mist foliage occasionally.
-If your home is really dry, use a room humidifier to boost moisture in the air around it.
+If your home is really dry, use a cool-mist room humidifier to boost moisture in the air around it.
+Brown leaf tips may be caused by dry air.

 Soil: Peat moss-based potting mix.